Blady-Com/gnoga/docs/learn_ada.md

     A copy of the license is included in the section entitled "GNU Free Documentation License".

-The goal of this guide is not to teach programming, nor to teach everything about the Ada language, but to be a quick and simple guide to those familiar with programming concepts and other languages to quickly start writing or modifying Ada applications.
+The goal of this guide is _not_ to teach programming, _nor_ to teach everything about the Ada language, but to be a **quick and simple guide** to those familiar with programming concepts and other languages to quickly start writing or modifying Ada applications.
 Ada is so simple at its root that most can get rolling in hours and even be working with the higher level concurrency facilities.
+After this guide check the learning resources on [GetAdaNow.com](http://getadanow.com/#step2) to go to the next level.

 * * *